 Wigwam® Holidays: Accessible Holidays in the great outdoors

 A great holiday with all the benefits of connecting with nature and enjoying outdoor activities can be achievable for everyone.
-Wigwam® Holidays is proud to launch the Running Water Deluxe Accessible cabin, the latest addition to the Wigwam® Holidays Running Water Deluxe cabin range - a fully accessible cabin that meets the needs of people with disabilities and additional support requirements - meaning that everybody can now enjoy a holiday in the great outdoors.
+Wigwam® Holidays is proud to launch the Running Water Deluxe Accessible cabin, the latest addition to the Wigwam® Holidays Running Water Deluxe cabin range - an accessible cabin that meets the needs of people with disabilities and additional support requirements - meaning that everybody can now enjoy a holiday in the great outdoors.

 For a truly accessible holiday in the great outdoors, you can be sure you and your group will enjoy every moment when you book with Wigwam® Holidays.